 Position: Associate Professor; Chercheur régulier, C.R.I.R.
-(Centre de recherche interdisciplinaire en Réadaptation) du Montréal métropolitain www.crir.ca
+(Centre de recherche interdisciplinaire en Réadaptation) du Montréal métropolitain www.crir.ca (on sabbatical)

 Building: Davis House 3654 prom Sir-William-Osler